BEICBIM/basic_ACE_badge_rubric/Contribute.md

 Please check this content out at the URL below: https://guides.github.com/activities/contributing-to-open-source/

-Thanks for you interest and use this content as your guide for being an effective contributor on open source built environment innovation projects.
+Thanks for your interest and use this content as your guide for being an effective contributor on open source built environment innovation projects.

 [License](https://github.com/BEICBIM/basic_ACE_badge_rubric/blob/master/License.md)
 ![CC By NC image](https://licensebuttons.net/l/by-nc/3.0/88x31.png)